 KLCC Park boasts 50-acres of lush gardens and fountains located behind the Petronas Towers.
 The park has over 1,900 indigenous trees and a man-made 10,000 sqm lake named Lake Symphony.
 It’s the perfect spot to grab some ice cream and enjoy the park.
 There’s also a children’s park and at night they even have a fountain show!

 3. Batu Caves

 The Batu Caves are known as one of the most important religious Hindu sites outside of India.
-With their recent rainbow paint job of the 272 stairs leading to the temple, Batu Caves have also become one of the most instagramable things to do just outside of Kuala Lumpur!
-During our visit, the stairs were yet to be painted, so no colorful vibes for our visit.
+With its rainbow 272 stairs leading to the temple, Batu Caves have also become one of the most instagramable places to visit just outside of Kuala Lumpur!
+During our visit, the stairs were yet to be painted, so there were no colorful vibes for our visit.
 Paint or not, it was worth the visit!

 Batu Cave Tips:

 - Take a Grab (like Uber) car to the caves.
 Grab is very cheap and you can get there fast!

 - Be prepared to see lots of people and monkeys!
 I would recommend getting there early if you are looking to get pictures of the stairs.

 - You need your shoulders and knees covered to enter.
 They offer sarongs to rent at the gate for a small fee.